tomgade09/C-ADPIC-PTEM/docs/README.md

-# geoplasmasim
+# C-ADPIC-PTEM

 ### What is it?
-geoplasmasim (working title) is a simulation for generating test particle distributions as seen by a simulated satellite at a specified altitude under the influence of various B and E Field structures.
+C-ADPIC-PTEM is a simulation for generating test particle distributions as seen by a simulated satellite at a specified altitude under the influence of various B and E Field structures.

 ### Documentation